sbenitezb/sbenitezb/README.md

 ### Hi there 👋.
 I'm Sebastián Benítez, an indie and freelace Mac & iOS developer.
 You'll find me most of the time working on my own software or client's software.

-While I work almost exclusively on Apple's platforms, I recently started my new project in C++ with the Qt6 library.
-It will be cross-platform and cool, but it won't be open source (at least not most of it), sorry about that.

 The following is a list of my own software:
 - [PopDo](https://ds9soft.com/popdo/): a menu bar task list for Mac.
 - [LunarSight](https://ds9soft.com/lunarsight/): an iOS moon tracking app with ephemeris and calendar.